simonvanderveldt/simonvanderveldt.nl/_posts/2015-06-15-boot2docker-on-xhyve.md

 $ dd if=/dev/zero of=boot2docker/hdd.img bs=1g count=20
 ```

 boot2docker in Virtualbox automatically creates an ext4 partition and labels it with `boot2docker-data`.
-Then during boot boot2docker checks if a partition exists with this label and uses it as it's persistant partition.
+Then during boot boot2docker checks if a partition exists with this label and uses it as its persistant partition.

 Since none of this works automatically with xhyve some manual steps are necessary.
 First change the `xhyve-boot2docker.sh` script to add the `boot2docker.hdd.img` image as a harddisk: